freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 #### Definitions:
 - User: Someone who can log in to PetMatch (adopters and shelters, maybe admin)
 - Adopter: Someone with an interest in adopting a pet.
-- Shelter: Someone, or a group of people, who adds pet to the database with an interest in being contacted regarding pet adoption.
+- Shelter: Someone, or a group of people, who adds a pet to the database with an interest in being contacted regarding pet adoption.

 # Structure Overview